Munafiq (TV series)

 Munafiq is a 2020 Pakistani family soap television series premiered on Geo Entertainment on 27 January 2020.
 It is produced by Abdullah Kadwani and Asad Qureshi under 7th Sky Entertainment.
-The show revolves around Ujala played by Fatima Effendi, hails from middle-class background.
+The show revolves around Ujala (played by Fatima Effendi), who comes from a middle-class family.
 She confronts her insecurities upon her marriage into an upper class influential family.
-It also features Adeel Chaudhary, Mariyam Nafees, Marina Khan and Mehmood Akhtar in pivot roles.
+The series also features Adeel Chaudhary, Mariyam Nafees, Marina Khan and Mehmood Akhtar in pivot roles.

 The show received major success; in the 7:00 PM slot and got a lot of YouTube views from Pakistan as well as India; it also trended in both countries on YouTube.
-It received the highest ever ratings of 7:00 pm slot in Pakistan's history, by garnering TRPs of 22 and peaking at 30.3 TRPs.
+It received the highest ever ratings for the 7:00 pm slot in Pakistan's history, by garnering TRPs of 22 and peaking at 30.3 TRPs.
 The series is also available on Viu app for Middle East region.

+Plot

+The story centers on Ujala, a young woman from a poor family whose life changes drastically when her father—the sole breadwinner—dies in a factory accident.
+The incident also injures several other workers, sparking widespread protests from the victims’ families, who demand compensation for their loved ones.

+The factory is owned by a politically influential woman, who fears the tragedy will damage her reputation and cost her the upcoming elections.
+In an attempt to regain public sympathy, she asks her son, Arman, to marry Ujala.

+Although Arman agrees to the marriage, he refuses to truly accept Ujala as his wife because of her humble background.
+In her new home, Ujala faces constant challenges and emotional turmoil, as her husband continues to distance himself and spend time with other women.